By James Eliot, Markets & Finance Editor

 McKinsey Research Insights

 A McKinsey study indicates that companies leveraging advanced data analytics, including trading bridge data, could see a 10-15% increase in return on investment (ROI).
 As firms increasingly invest in these data strategies, understanding their effectiveness and potential is vital for all players in the financial market.
+Those contemplating their investment decisions can also benefit from exploring insights like those in tech company evaluations.

 Top Tools and Solutions